 Jade, currently studying a Bachelor of Branded Fashion Design, was one of 125 scholars announced who will study and undertake internships in 22 locations across the Indo-Pacific this year.

-“For my NCP program, I will travel to Shanghai in China and study at Raffles Design Institute Shanghai,” she said.
+“For my NCP program, I will travel to Singapore and study at Raffles Design Institute Singapore,” she said.

-“I chose China as my host location as it has a rich and diverse fashion scene that often gets overlooked, and I am hoping to analyse the fashion, street style scene and manufacturing processes in China.
+“I chose Singapore as my host location as it has a rich and electric fashion scene that is continuing to grow and evolve."

-“This is to gain an elevated understanding of fashion systems in China and how we can apply China’s level of technology and fashion knowledge and bring that to Australia.
-I am hoping to erase some of the stigma around that is centred around China and its fashion scene.
+“This is to gain an elevated understanding of fashion systems in Singapore and how we can apply Singapore's level of innovation and fashion knowledge and bring that to Australia."

-“For my program, I will begin by undertaking 2 months of full time Mandarin training so I have strong grasp on the language in order to be able to fully immerse myself in the country.
+“For my program, I will begin by undertaking 1 month of full time Mandarin training so I am able to gain a deeper connection and understanding of one of the country's main languages."

-“After completion of my language study, I will undertake 6 months of full-time study at Raffles Design Institute Shanghai to study fashion design and closely analyse the fashion scene.
+“After completion of my language study, I will undertake 6 months of full-time study at Raffles Design Institute Singapore to study fashion design and closely analyse the fashion scene."